Home

 McReynolds' guest column, 1929

 The magazine was a substantial production of work, sometimes totaling as many as 88 pages.
-It carried articles about the company's financial performance, operations and personnel as well as reports from its individual sections, from St. Louis, Kansas City and Omaha to Memphis and Houston, and many smaller towns in between.
+It carried advocacy opinion pieces about the industry as well as articles about the company's financial performance, operations and personnel.
+Included were reports from its individual sections, from St. Louis, Kansas City and Omaha to Memphis and Houston, and many smaller towns in between.

 The first edition was produced in July 1923.
 Inside the front cover was a message to all employees: “The Missouri Pacific Magazine is yours!
 We need your help to make it the best of its kind in America… We want lots of pictures!”
 It included a letter to all employees by new President L.W.
 Baldwin and a history of the railroad by Edward J. White.